 There was nothing like it back in the East.

-Awesome cliffs climbed into the heavens, dwarfing me and Slim.
+Awesome cliffs soared into the heavens, dwarfing me and Slim.
 I wanted to take a hike up the trail, but Slim voted for moving on.

 "We might never come this way again."